 Superchat allows users to highlight their message in the chat.
 This not only donates to your live podcast, but it highlights a message they’d like to share to the entire chat.
 It also gives other users a reminder that they can participate by doing the same thing in case they also have a message for the entire chat.
 While the chat is highlighted, other attendees can click on their user icon to learn more about them, which is helpful for building connections.

 Taking donations through your live podcast allows your listeners to contribute to your podcast when they want to and how they want to.
-The in-the-moment donations give the listeners the freedom to donate as much as they want as many times as they want, while still receiving some level of benefit in a similar way that they would to a patron or premium program.
+The in-the-moment donations give the listeners the freedom to donate as much as they want as many times as they want, while still receiving some level of benefit in a similar way that they would to a patron.

 Looking once again to the attendee side of things, the desire to donate comes from multiple places, such as: